dusk-network/plonk/docs/notes-pa.md

 To check this permutation,
 we are able to simply
-divide a rotated syntax of
-the products by one another.
+divide a the polynomial by
-The requirement for this
-rotation stems from the
-evaluation domain used in
-PLONK.
-Even still, the
+its shuffled counterpart.
-priniciple of checking the
+The priniciple of checking
-division between these two
+the division between these
-Z\\ polynomials for a `0`
+two Z\\ polynomials for an
-value is enough to determine
+evalutaion of `1`, is enough
-the equality, or lack of,
+to determine the equality,
-between them.
+or lack of, between them.